MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/windows-commands.md

 > Incorrectly editing the registry may severely damage your system.
 Before making changes to the registry, you should back up any valued data on the computer.

 ## <a name="BKMK_CmdRef"></a>Command-line reference A-Z
-To find information about a specific Windows command, in the following A-Z menu, click the letter that the command starts with, and then click the command name.
+To find information about a specific Windows Command, in the following A-Z menu, click the letter that the Command starts with, and then click the Command name.

 [A](#BKMK_a) |
 [B](#BKMK_b) |